Content Map Terms

-- Colon cancer often spreads first to nearby lymph nodes.
-From there it may spread to other parts of the body, usually to the liver.
-It may also spread to the lungs, bones, or other organs in the body.
+Colorectal cancer often spreads first to nearby lymph nodes.
+From there, it may spread to the liver, lungs, or other places in the body.

 Recurrent colorectal cancer occurs when the cancer begins to grow again months or years after treatment.

 Be sure to follow your doctor's instructions about calling when you have problems, new symptoms, or symptoms that get worse.